 “For animal research, it is estimated that less than 10% of non-human investigations ever succeed in being translated to human clinical use.
 Over-selling the results of non-human [lab animal] studies as a promised cure potentially confuses readers and might contribute to disillusionment with science.”

 Although it is common to blame the media for exaggerations, most times, they don’t just make it up—it is what the research institutions are sending out themselves.
-Researchers found that “most of the inflation detected in our study…was already present in the text of the in their own press releases produced by academics and their establishments.”
+Researchers found that “most of the inflation detected in our study…was already present in the text of the press releases produced by academics and their establishments.”
 Medical journals, too.
 Indeed, sometimes medical journal press releases do more harm than good.
 An analysis of press releases from some of the most prestigious medical journals found the same litany of problems.
 I don’t think most people realize that journals sell reprints, which are official-looking copies of the articles they print, to drug companies and others.
 Reprints can bring in big bucks.
 Drug companies may buy a million copies of a favorable article.
 Indeed, they “usually buy reprints of studies that they have funded themselves.
 Unsurprisingly, they buy them only when the results are positive for their drugs, and they use these reprints as a form of marketing.”
 What’s more, sometimes a company will submit an article and promise to buy a certain number of reprints if it’s accepted, which “is effectively a bribe…” A long-time editor-in-chief at the prestigious British Medical Journal recalled that a woman from a public relations company called him, offered to take him to a restaurant of his choice, “and stopped just short of saying she would go to bed with me if we took the paper.”

 “Another conflict of interest for editors relates to advertising—a major source of income for many journals.
 Most of the advertising comes from pharmaceutical companies.”
 If they don’t like a study, they can threaten to withdraw their advertising if it’s published.
 This potentially leaves editors “faced with the stark choice of agreeing not to publish a particular piece or seeing their journal die.”